 A good example of these new hybrid account types is KOHO, which allows accountholders to load money and then spend it via a KOHO Prepaid Mastercard® or by withdrawing cash at an ATM.
 KOHO is attractive because it comes with an unusual perk for such an account type: cashback rewards.
 The no annual fee subscription version, KOHO Easy, offers 1% on Groceries + Transportation and up to 5% cash back extra at partnered merchants, and allows you to earn 0.5% interest on your entire account balance (with no minimum deposit requirement).

-Sign up and get a $20 instant cash bonus (once you load your account and make your no minimum first purchase within 30 days) right to your KOHO account with GREEDYRATES referral code.
+Sign up and get a $20 instant cash bonus (once you load your account and make your no minimum first purchase within 30 days) right to your KOHO account.

 Student chequing account